mrprajesh/jupyter-for-cpp/README.md

 ### Reqirements
 - Docker v20+ // [Install Docker](https://mrprajesh.co.in/blog/install-docker-on-linux.html)
 - Diskspace upto 5 GB.
-- Tested Ubuntu 20.04/Mint 20.3.
+- Tested on Ubuntu 20.04/Mint 20.3.
 Docker 20.10.22.
-Should work on similar OS or better.
+Should work on similar setup or better.

 ### Build
-After cloining it.
-Run beloe and get some :coffee: :coffee:!
+After cloining it, run the below and get some :coffee: :coffee:!
 ```
 $ sudo docker build -t test:latest .